 Determine what changes, if any, you want to make to parameters in the distributed initialization file,

-sid is the database ID for the database).
+sid is the system ID for the database).
 The SGA parameters may need to be adjusted to reflect memory limitations and the maximum number of users who can access the Oracle Database system at one time.
 Make the modifications using a BS2000 editor.

 See Also:Refer to Oracle Database Reference for an explanation of initialization parameters